-The 'Children and Young Persons on Licensed Premises' section of the policy appears to contain much of the detail of how the objective relevant to children and young persons might be promoted.
-However, the new policy could set out much more detail about the general expectations of the Board with regards to factors like when children normally be allowed entry, including the ages of children to be allowed entry, and the types, times and parts of premises to which children should have access.
-In general, AFS would expect that premises that do not offer food of any description are highly unlikely to be a suitable environment for children.
+The policy sets out an expectation that applicants will provide sufficient assurances that children and young persons will not be placed at risk, however it could set out much more detail about the general expectations of the Board with regards to factors like when children normally be allowed entry, including the ages of children to be allowed entry, and the times and parts of the premises to which children should have access.

-During the series of Regional events hosted by AFS in 2016, concerns were also expressed across Scotland regarding occasional licences being granted for events mainly or exclusively targeted at families where children would be present.
-The current policy of the Board is to pay particular attention to occasional licence applications for events primarily aimed at children and young persons.
-We would recommend that the new policy is strengthened in this regard by making clear that if there are no other activities available other than the sale of alcohol - or an event is aimed primarily at children and young persons or families where large numbers of children will be present it is unlikely that a licence will be granted.
+AFS agrees that premises which do not offer food of any description are less likely to be a suitable environment for children.
+There is also concern across Scotland regarding occasional licenses being granted for events mainly or exclusively targeted at families where children would be present.
+We are therefore pleased that the new policy has been updated to make clear that if there are no other activities available other than the sale of alcohol, or an event is aimed primarily at children and young persons, it is unlikely that a licence will be granted.